25 Habits to Break if You Want a Job

 25. Don’t read newspapers, trade publications or industry newsletters

-It is quite easy to fall into the “wrong” routine- one that is not producing the results you want.
-If you find that you aren’t getting interviews or enough interviews, change something you are doing.
 If you find you are getting interviews but not getting job offers (remember, you won’t be offered every job you interview for) evaluate what you are saying and how you are saying it by videotaping yourself or getting feedback.
 Taking ownership and being pro-active in your job search rests in your capable hands!

 Career Collective

-For more expert advice on what NOT to do in your 21st century job search, read these expert posts from Career Collective!
+For more expert advice on what NOT to do in your 21st-century job search, read these expert posts from Career Collective!

 Juice Up Your Job Search, @debrawheatman